Wisdom · Reading the Bhagavad Gita

 Chapter 647 ShlokasMeditation

 The Gita's most practical chapter on meditation.
 Lift yourself by yourself.
 The lamp in a windless place.
-Arjuna's honest objection that the mind is like the wind — and the answer that has worked for two thousand years: practice and detachment.
+Arjuna's honest objection that the mind is like the wind, and the answer: practice and detachment.

 ~14 min readRead →